-Green Day have been one of my favourite bands since I was ten years old.
+Green Day has been one of my favourite bands since I was ten years old.
 I still remember playing air guitar in my bedroom to American Idiot, the album that introduced me to punk music and essentially changed my life.

 Last Friday night I went to Green Day’s concert at Rod Laver Arena in Melbourne.
 My mum and her best friend (who has been a die hard Green Day fan for the last thirty years), came with me.